 This sandwich screams “Chicago”.
 Its invention began at a traditional Italian-American “peanut wedding” after World War I. “Peanut Weddings” were popular among early Italian immigrants in the 1900s.
-It was intended to cut the meat into thinner slickers to feed more people at wedding events.
+It was intended to cut the meat into thinner slices to feed more people at wedding events.
 The first location of the famous Italian Beef Sandwich traces back to Al’s Italian Beef on Taylor Street in Little Italy.
-The sandwich has been popular for generations, and has been a big part of Italian-American culture.
+The sandwich has been popular for generations and has been a big part of Italian-American culture.
 Since Italian-American Catholics couldn’t eat meat on Fridays, they waited outside the beef stand until midnight to indulge in its deliciousness.

 The city’s restaurant industry reflects the diversity within it.
 Much like New York, you can find Chinatown, South Side, Greek town, and Little Italy.
 The South Asian community, on Devon Avenue, has Pakistani and Indian eateries, while Mexican restaurants are plentiful in Little Village.
 Meanwhile, Middle Eastern cuisines are scattered along Lawrence Avenue and Polish cuisines along Milwaukee Avenue.

 “It is hopeless for the occasional visitor to try to keep up with Chicago.
 She outgrows his prophecies faster than he can make them,” -Mark Twain, 1883